mechpen/mechpen.github.io/src/posts/2019-07-18-resolv-conf/index.md

 ---
-title: DNS lookup with resolv.conf
+title: resolv.conf for nameservers with a virtual IP
 tags: [dns]
 list: true
-styles:
-- /assets/prism.css
 excerpt:

   The file <code>/etc/resolv.conf</code> defines nameservers for